 If you’ve been a caregiver for more than a couple of years, you may have noticed the toll that caregiving can take on your body and mind.
-When you’re dealing with long-term chronic conditions, caregiving often doesn't get easier over time.
-In fact, it’s likely that you and the person you're caring for are fighting a battle against time.
+When dealing with long-term chronic conditions, caregiving often doesn't get easier.
+In fact, you and the person you're caring for are likely fighting a battle against time.

 Change your mindset

-When I first started caring for my wife, I remember regularly feeling as though her doctors, nurses and therapists just didn’t care about me.
-Everything was all about her and rarely would anyone ask about me.
-It all came to a head when a visiting nurse totally ignored the fact I was very ill with a bronchial infection.
-That's when I realized that my wellbeing mattered as much – if not more – than my wife’s, since without me she'd be helpless.
+It all came to a head when a visiting nurse ignored that I was very ill with a bronchial infection.
+That's when I realized that my well-being mattered as much – if not more – than my wife’s since she'd be helpless without me.

 Use assistive devices to help you

-Although my goal is to help my wife be more independent, I’m always looking for devices that will remove some of my burden too (a robot that will feed her would be great!).
+Although my goal is to help my wife be more independent, I’m always looking for devices that will remove some of my burdens, too (a robot that will feed her would be great!).

 Make time for YOU